2023 USRowing Summer National Championships

 YMCA Quad Cities Elite Junior Rowers are recognized by most in the national rowing scene, often challenge course records during competition and some earn the opportunity to represent the United States U19 National Rowing Team in international competition.
 Elite Junior Rowers often entertain multiple Division 1 scholarship offers from prestigious colleges and universities across the country.

 Regional travel is necessary on weekends for regattas in the fall and spring, with national and international opportunities available to earn over summers.
 Travel and regatta costs are not included in the base program fees.

 Base Price: $527/month (Financial assistance available using calculator below)

 WHERE ARE THEY NOW?

-Athletes from Y Quad Cities Rowing have gone on to row on the collegiate level all around the country.
+Athletes from YMCA Quad Cities Rowing have gone on to row on the collegiate level all around the country.

 California: Loyola Marymount, Pepperdine University, Stanford University, University of Southern California, University of California Berkeley

 Florida: Jacksonville University, Stetson University Sophie